Need Help? Just Ask.

 It is imperative that spillages are cleaned up immediately from the floors and wet floor signs are put in place to help prevent people from falling.
-In events where a spillage was not cleaned up, or a wet floor sign was not in place whilst or just after cleaning a spillage, the restaurant could be seen to be liable for the accident*.
+In events where a spillage was not cleaned up, or a wet floor sign was not in place whilst or just after cleaning a spillage, the restaurant could be seen to be liable for the accident.
 Toilet areas can be particularly dangerous if they are tiled and the tiles become wet.
-If not cleaned or a wet floor sign not in place, people may fall and injure themselves.
+If not cleaned or a wet floor sign is not in place, people may fall and injure themselves.

 Tripping and falling accidents are common in cases where a restaurant has poor lighting, uneven floors or badly maintained walkways.
 In some cases, a staff member may leave an object out on the floor which would act as an obstruction to a person’s pathway causing them to trip and fall.